Measurement Bounds for Sparse Signal Ensembles via Graphical Models: Distributed Measurement Bounds

-We note that $K_C(\Lambda,P) = K_C(P)$ and $K_C(\emptyset,P) = 0$. \end{DEFI} 3mm Relating to our discussion above, for each entry $n \in \{1,\ldots,N\}$ counted in $K_C(\Gamma,P)$, we expect that some sensor in $\Gamma$ must take one extra measurement to account for that entry of the common component---it is impossible to recover such entries from measurements made only by sensors outside $\Gamma$.
+Relating to our discussion above, for each entry $n \in \{1,\ldots,N\}$ counted in $K_C(\Gamma,P)$, we expect that some sensor in $\Gamma$ must take one extra measurement to account for that entry of the common component---it is impossible to recover such entries from measurements made only by sensors outside $\Gamma$.
 Our first main result confirms that ensuring the sensors in every $\Gamma \subseteq \Lambda$ collectively acquire at least $K_C(\Gamma,P)$ extra measurements is indeed sufficient to permit recovery of $\Theta$ from $Y$.

 \begin{THEO} {\em (Achievable, known $P$)} Let $X$ denote a signal ensemble, and let $P \in \mathcal{P}_F(X)$ be a full-rank location matrix in a common/innovation ESM $\mathcal{P}$.
 For each $j \in \Lambda$, let $\Phi_j$ be a random $M_j \times N$ matrix populated with i.i.d.\ Gaussian entries.
 If